cs4p/cscs/docs/tips/text-fu.md

 ### Useful flags
   * ps -auxwwf

+## find

+find is a command-line utility for searching for files in a directory hierarchy.

+### Useful flags
+  * -name to match file name
+  * -type to match file type
+  * -exec to execute a command on matching files

 # Examples #
+## Find all files named user.txt starting from the root.
+Redirect any errors to /dev/null.

+    find / -name user.txt 2>/dev/null

 ## Store your local IP in a variable

     ip a | grep tun0$ | awk '{print2}' | awk -F / '{print $1}' | xclip selection clipboard